-Expenditures for research and development were \$3.3 billion in 9 months ending Sept, 30 2011 and \$3.0 billion in full year 2010.
+Expenditures for research and development were \$93,682 during the year ended December 31, 2011 versus \$0 for the period March 16, 2010 (Inception) through December 31, 2010.
 We anticipate that we will continue to have significant research and development expenditures in the future in an effort to deliver innovative, high-quality products to our highly competitive market.